Skip to main content

 Applicability: This Operating Procedure applies to all Johnson County Community College (“JCCC” or “the College”) personnel and Records, as defined in the Records Retention Policy 219.00, for all JCCC departments.

-Purpose: This Operating Procedure establishes the process for implementation of and compliance with the College’s Records Retention Policy 219.00.
+Purpose: The purpose of this Operating Procedure is to establish the process for implementation of and compliance with the College’s Records Retention Policy 219.00.

 Definitions:

-“Records Retention Schedule” is a document that guides decisions related to the maintenance and purging of Records.
+“Records Retention Schedule” means the document that guides decisions related to the maintenance and purging of Records.
 A Records Retention Schedule contains, at minimum, a list of categories of Records and the length of time that each category of Records must be retained by the department responsible for the Record.
-The retention periods contained in a Records Retention Schedule shall be, at least, the length of time required by law.
+The retention periods contained in a Records Retention Schedule shall be at least the length of time required by law.
 Longer retention periods may be established to meet the business needs of the College.

-“Records Custodian” is the College employee in each department who is responsible for overseeing and providing reports on the department’s Records management as may be necessary or required for College operations.
+“Records Custodian” means the College employee in each department who is responsible for overseeing and providing reports on the department’s Records management as may be necessary or required for College operations.

 Procedures: